metrorailings/OwlBlog/content/posts/week-15-insights-1.md

 Now compare that to Baltimore's defense who was able to force a three-and-out from the Packers defense.

 Green Bay's prevent defense has been absolutely limp.
 I will never again take a Matt LaFleur team giving away more than three points.
+Vegas knows this and set the line accordingly.

 ***